Head Start Information

 School ends at 2:30 p.m.

 School begins at 7:30 a.m. each day.
 You cannot drop your child off earlier than 7:30 a.m.
 There are no staff persons available to monitor your child before 7:30 a.m.
-Staff arriving before 7:30 a.m. are on their own time and come early to prepare themselves to provide quality care for your child from 7:30 until 2:30 each day.
+Staff arriving before 7:30 a.m. are on their own time.
+Students are tardy at 8:05 and absent at 8:30

 Parking for Student Drop-Off and Student Pick-Up:

 You must use designated parking spaces at all times.
 Only persons, with appropriate state issued handicapped stickers, should park in handicapped parking.
 When picking up or dropping off your child, you CANNOT park in the middle of the lane.
 You must use a parking space.
 If you are just dropping off your child and not entering the building, you must use the back entrance.
 Someone will receive your child up until 8:00 a.m.
 You cannot drop your child off before 7:30 a.m.

 Our campus uses a computerized tracking system to check students into and out of school each day.
 Each parent/guardian or persons designated to pick up a child from our school must present a drivers license and be scanned into our “School Check-In” system.
 We will only need to scan your license once.
 After this initial procedure, you or a designated person can quickly check your child out of school each day.
 All persons picking up students must be 18 years of age or older.
 There will be no exceptions to this requirement.